coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 though they are not currently integrated into the default "rake" checking task:

-* OWASP ZAP web application security scanner.
+* ZAP web application security scanner.
   You are encouraged to use this and other web application scanners to find and fix problems.
 * Google Chrome auditor.
 View a web page, then select menu / more tools /